 In a cocktail shaker filled with ice cubes, pour the vodka, lime juice, and triple sec.

 - This is a cocktail where you want to pour the smoothest vodka in your bar.
 Use premium vodkas that you would typically enjoy on their own or in your vodka martini.

-- Fresh lime juice definitely produces a better tasting kamikaze.
-You should be able to get 1 ounce of juice out of a whole lime, which makes it super easy; just squeeze it directly into the shaker.
+- Fresh lime juice definitely produces a better-tasting kamikaze.
+You should be able to get 1 ounce of juice out of a whole lime.
+Just squeeze it directly into the shaker.

 - Ensure that the quality of the triple sec matches that of your vodka.
-Combier and Cointreau are two great options and you can also pour a high-end curaçao.
+Combier and Cointreau are two great options; you can also pour a high-end curaçao.

 - Adjust the ratio of the three ingredients to suit your taste.
 For instance, you might like a little more lime and prefer your kamikaze with 1 1/2 ounces of lime juice and just 1/2 ounce of the orange liqueur.

-- You can give the kamikaze a pretty blue color by pouring blue curaçao instead of triple sec.
+- Turn the kamikaze a pretty blue color by pouring blue curaçao instead of triple sec.

-- This drink is a perfect candidate for flavored vodka and almost any fruit infusion works.
+- Try flavored vodka; almost any fruit infusion works.
 Try it with berry, citrus, coconut, or pineapple vodkas.
-Pouring a vanilla vodka works well, too, making a drink similar to the key lime pie martini without the pineapple.
+Vanilla vodka works well, too; it'll make it similar to the key lime pie martini without the pineapple.